lmarsbrown/STRIPS/README.md

 ```
 <br>

-It is also reccomenended although techincally not required that you write a function to make a deep copy of your state.
+It is also recommended although technically not required that you write a function to make a deep copy of your state.
 A function to copy this state is shown below.

 ```js
 function clonePuzzle(puzzle)